Stocks Struggle As US Data Keeps Traders Wary - UrduPoint

 "However, if the Fed feels forced to go right to a 50-basis-point cut, it may suggest there's a bigger worry about the jobs market than previously acknowledged."

-Payroll firm ADP said private-sector employment rose by 99,000 last month, much lower than a consensus forecast by analysts of 150,000, according to Briefing.
+Payroll firm ADP said private-sector employment rose by 99,000 last month, much lower than a consensus forecast by analysts of 150,000, according to Briefing.com.

 Separate unemployment data showed dips in first-time and continuing claims for jobless benefits, but still running at a higher level than in previous months.